| Detailing the

 is good for really quick solid joins with very little excess melting of

+the parts.
 The cowling was cleaned up and the lower induction

 scoop and oil cooler cover was shaped from plastic stock and attached